 London Market Report

 Over the last two years, the Greater London Area, like other real estate markets across the country, saw a significant decline in sales activity.
 Resale units sold in 2022 was down 29% when compared to the record year in 2021 before falling another 13% in 2023.
-However, during the first quarter of 2024, activity picked up with inventory falling as buyers begin to return to market in anticipation of rate cuts.
+Muted market activity has continued in 2024, with overall sales up only 2% compared to the first nine months of 2023.
 The Canadian Real Estate Association (CREA), through its various real estate boards and provincial associations, compiles transaction data for each of its major markets, with the CREA Stats Centre reporting sales data going as far back as 1980.
 While historical stats should never be the sole indicator of what’s to come, they are helpful to review and consider as part of the broader context.
 In this article, we'll outline latest transaction highlights for each of the communities comprising the London Area as well as overall performance by property type.

 Greater London Area: Regional Overview